Understanding what Big Tech is and what we call the Big Tech Umbrella network is vital for anyone wanting to escape the Big Tech Digital Prison

 The Big Tech Umbrella

-- Big Tech Central Companies: The five Big Tech giants.
+- Big Tech Central Companies: The six Big Tech giants.

-- Big Tech Subsidiaries: The are smaller companies they directly own or have a controlling interest in.
+- Big Tech Subsidiaries: There are smaller companies they directly own or have a controlling interest in.

-- Big Tech Strategic Partnerships: These are direct collaborations with other companies usually to develop new products, services or techknologies.
+- Big Tech Strategic Partnerships: These are direct collaborations with other companies, usually to develop new products, services or technologies.

-- Big Tech Dependencies: There many smaller companies that rely on the Big Tech Umbrella for services and platforms (e.g. operating systems, ecommerce platfroms, cloud infrastructure, communication, location tracking, webmaster tools, online advertising, and numerious software tools and services).
+- Big Tech Dependencies: There many smaller companies that rely on the Big Tech Umbrella for services and platforms (e.g. operating systems, e-commerce platforms, cloud infrastructure, communication, location tracking, webmaster tools, online advertising, and numerous software tools and services).

 Key Areas of Influence & Control